dhu2022-dev/jpmc-swe-task1/README.md

 This task involves:

+- Fixing the broken client datafeed script in the repository.
 - Running a Python-based HTTP server that simulates order book activity for two stocks (`ABC` and `DEF`).
 - Fetching the top bid/ask prices and calculating mid-price ratios in a client script.